Mayors Association of Ohio

-WHY JOIN: Our members benefit from access to lobbying resources, professional relationships and networking opportunities that the Association proudly fosters.
+WHY JOIN: Our members benefit from access to OML legislative staff, professional relationships and networking opportunities that the Association proudly fosters.
 The unique opportunity to work side-by-side with fellow peers allows for a sharing of best practices and exchange of proven solutions on the tough problems that Ohio Mayors face.

 WHAT IS INCLUDED: Some of the many benefits of joining the Mayors Association include: personalized legislative counseling and strategy; frequent updates on the political and legislative climate at the Ohio Statehouse; unique access to all three branches of government; and the ability to network with your peers.

-We hope you will consider joining the association to have greater connectivity with your peers and to be better armed for future challenges.
+We urge you to consider joining the association to have greater connectivity with your peers and to be better armed for future challenges.